 17) It Can Save A Lot Of Files And Transcriptions

 Depending on the size of your cloud or hard drive, you can potentially hold thousands of Guitar Pro files if you needed to.
-Guitar Pro files aren’t very big in terms of data and space, so you can house a lot of them, especially if you’re using an external drive like this Samsung 2TB SSD from Amazon (the one I recommend).
+Guitar Pro files aren’t very big in terms of data and space, so you can house a lot of them.

 18) It Can Hold, Edit, and Play Multitracks